 Nutrition

-This information is provided as a courtesy and is an ESTIMATE only.
-Varying factors such as product types or brands purchased can change the nutritional information in any given recipe.
+This information is provided as a courtesy and is only an estimate.
+Nutritional values may vary depending on factors such as product types and brands used.

 Hannah says

-Another winner ๐ฅฐ
+Another winner 🥰

 Nisha Melvani, RDN says